techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 }
 ```

-Lets add a compile command, that Heroku will understand when being deployed to, to update the schema of the database.
+Let's add a compile command, that Heroku will understand when being deployed to, to update the schema of the database.
 So find the following:

 ```json
 "symfony-scripts": [